bytedance/Elkeid/README.md

 It should be noted that there are differences between the **Elkeid** **open source version** and the full version.
 The current open source capabilities mainly include:

 * All on-device capabilities, that is, on-device data/asset/partial collection capabilities, kernel-state data collection capabilities, RASP probe parts, etc., and are consistent with the internal version of ByteDance;
-* All access layer capabilities, namely Agent Center, service discovery, etc., are consistent with the internal version of ByteDance;
+* All backend capabilities, namely Agent Center, service discovery, etc., are consistent with the internal version of ByteDance;
 * Provide a community edition rule engine, namely Elkeid HUB, and use it as an example with a small number of strategies;
 * Provides community version of Elkeid Console and some supporting capabilities.